kindkid/constantinople/README.md

 ============
 If there is a non-empty ENV['RAILS_ENV'], ENV['RACK_ENV'] or ENV['APP_ENV'] the first such environment will be used as a key whose values will be merged into the level above.
+If none of those are defined, 'development' is used.
 So for example, if your database.yml file has

     username: root
     password: